 Each year, we host around 25 interns in our research groups (usually over the summer period), a number of whom go on to PhD positions here or elsewhere.
 This is an opportunity for bright undergraduate and masters students considering a career in cancer research to find out what it is like to work in state-of-the-art labs alongside world-class scientists.
 Our research groups study a wide range of topics related to the cell biology of cancer and use a number of different techniques in their work, and thus provide a very valuable training experience for students.

 To apply, please contact individual group heads (a maximum of two or three only) with a copy of your CV, the name/contact details of one academic referee and a brief explanation of why you particularly want to work in their research group.
 You should also give an idea of when/for how long you would like to work in the lab, typically internships are for 2-3 months.

 To be eligible to apply, you should be an undergraduate or masters student studying a life sciences subject with a strong interest in cancer research and the possibility of doing a PhD in the future.
 You should have excellent grades and at least some lab experience already.

 Occasionally, we are able provide a small amount of funding for these posts, but in general they are unpaid positions.
-Students are also welcome to contact group heads if they have or wish to apply for funding from their university (for example, Erasmus) or for a vacation scholarships, for example:
+Students are also welcome to contact group leaders if they either already have or wish to apply for funding from their university (for example, Erasmus) or for a vacation scholarship, for example:

 Biochemical Society - Summer Vacation Studentships